The Ugly Truth About Love

 Welcome to the South where the education system failed decades ago.

 More importantly, the idea of romance that has been implanted in the minds of people in the western world is as warped as the story of Romeo and Juliet.
-Those two were bat-shit crazy!!!
+If Shakespeare were alive today he would have described them as "cray-cray."

 But I digress.

 Why do you succumb to the marketing machine that dictates when you should be romantic and affectionate?
-Think about it, the word "should" is toxic, YOU choose when you do things not because the calendar says to.
+The word "should" is toxic, YOU choose when you do things, not because the calendar says so.

 That's how it should be.